Naturalization

 If you have served as a member of the United States armed forces, you can apply for naturalization.
 The length of your service depends on whether it was during a time of peace or hostility.

-Some standard qualifications apply, such as you being an LPR at the time of enlistment.
+Some standard qualifications apply, such as being an LPR at the time of enlistment.
 You must also have demonstrated good moral character for at least 12 months before applying for Form N-400.
-However, continuous residence and physical presence rules do not apply to military personnel.
+However, the continuous residence and physical presence rules do not apply to military personnel.

-U.S. Military Naturalization Process in San Diego
+U.S. Military Naturalization Process

 Form N-600 provides proof of citizenship to children of U.S. citizens born overseas.
 Rather than applying for citizenship, the application is more like proof of citizenship by right.
-As such, the most important criterion is that at least one of your parents was a U.S. citizen at your time of birth.
+As such, the most important criterion is that at least one of your parents was a U.S. citizen at the time of your birth.

 This form also applies to people who became legal permanent residents after birth but before the age of 18.
 Form N-600 can be filed on behalf of a minor by their U.S. citizen parent.